multiversx/mx-docs/docs/sdk-and-tools/notifier.md

 ### WebSocket

-If WebSocket subscribing solution is selected via CLI parameter, an additional http endpoint `/hub/ws/` will be available for sending subscriptions.
+If WebSocket subscribing solution is selected via CLI parameter, an additional HTTP endpoint `/hub/ws/` will be available for sending subscriptions.

 There are more notes
 on how to send subscriptions and how to consume events [here](https://github.com/multiversx/mx-chain-notifier-go?tab=readme-ov-file#websockets).

-Please check also events section [below](#events) on how WS event is constructed.
+Please check also events section [below](#events) on how a WS event is constructed.

 :::info
-Please make the distinction between `observer node` -> `notifier` communication which can be done via WebSocket and `WebSocket` subscribing solution which is a different setup from the one presented [above](#notifier-websocket-integration)
+Please make the distinction between `observer node` -> `notifier` communication which can be done via WebSocket and the `WebSocket` subscribing solution which is a different setup from the one presented [above](#notifier-websocket-integration)
 :::